pleabargain/rock-paper-scissors/README.md

 http://127.0.0.1:8000/

-it worked... moving on to create new poject on deta
+it worked... moving on to create new poject on deta (see the docs on deta!)

 And got a new URL
 * https://xlr9we.deta.dev/